 Most other flight automation apps that use the DJI SDK upload missions to the drone for execution.
 This approach is called onboard waypoints, and it is the reason why these apps are essentially clones of each other - they rely on the same underlying flight controller.
 Furthermore, onboard waypoints only offer a very specific, limited command set and DJI rarely updates this command set.
 DJI has also excluded onboard waypoints from certain drones, such as the Mavic Mini, meaning many apps cannot support that drone.

 Dronelink uses a different approach called virtual stick, which means Dronelink is actually a custom flight controller sending stick commands in real-time as a human pilot would using a remote control.
-Many of the features available in the Dronelink mission planner, such as the Facade component type, or even chaining multiple component types together in one mission, can only be achieved by using this approach.
+Many of the features available in the Dronelink mission planner, such as the Facade component type, or even chaining multiple component types together in one mission, can only be achieved by using this approach (learn more).
 It is worth noting that virtual stick does require a constant connection to the drone (learn more) and it benefits from having a faster mobile device (learn more).